HoloTheDrunk/puccinia/README.md

-# mst
+# Puccinia
-MineSweeper TUI, a map editor and interpreter.
+A Befunge editor and live interpreter.